 The use of relative value credit analytics is not new, but the importance of this methodology has come into sharper focus and has been the subject of increased investor attention over the last 12 months.

-Of course, to be able to spot the opportunities, investors need both adroit analysis and powerful digital technology at their disposal.
+To be able to spot the opportunities, investors need both adroit analysis and powerful digital technology at their disposal.
 They have to able to survey the entire credit landscape to isolate the potentially profitable dislocations and then execute trades quickly before they vanish.
 Risk managers also need state of the art tools to measure and report on portfolio risk at all times.